HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/author_content_items.md

     ![](../../../../../assets/HCL_Content_Composer_Properties_Tab.png)

-4. Add a keyword by inputting in the Keywords Field shown below.
+4. Add a keyword by inputting in the **Keywords** field shown below.
 You can also add multiple keywords by adding a delimeter (,) in between the keywords.

     ![](../../../../../assets/HCL_Content_Composer_Content_Add_Keywords.png)

-    You can automatically extract keywords from the content item using AI-assisted keyword generation.
-Click the **Generate** button.
+    You can automatically extract keywords from the content item using AI-assisted keyword generation by clicking the **Generate** button.
 The extracted keywords are based on the content provided in the content item.
-The AI-generated keywords will not overwrite the existing keywords but will append to it.
+The AI-generated keywords will not overwrite the existing keywords but they will append to it.

     !!! note "Using AI-assisted keyword extraction"
         Refer to the [Prerequisites](#prerequisite) section for instructions on configuring AI-assistance features.